ianhussey/destigmatize-suicide-bot/README.md

 ## Overview and purpose

 The reporting and portrayal of suicide in the media are known to influence real world suicidal behaviour ([Biddle et al., 2008](http://www.bmj.com/content/336/7648/800)).
 Because of this, the World Health Organisation & International Association for Suicide Prevention provide simple [guidelines](http://www.who.int/mental_health/prevention/suicide/resource_media.pdf) for how to speak about suicide in the media and public discourse.
-A number of published articles suggesting these guidelines have proven effective in combatting suicidal behaviour (e.g., [Wu & Yip, 2008](http://onlinelibrary.wiley.com/doi/10.1521/suli.2008.38.5.631/full)).
+A number of published articles suggesting these guidelines have had an impact on how the media reports and portrays suicide (e.g., [Wu & Yip, 2008](http://onlinelibrary.wiley.com/doi/10.1521/suli.2008.38.5.631/full)), and even the occurance of suicial behaviour in the real world (e.g., [Niederkrotenthaler & Sonneck, 2007](http://journals.sagepub.com/doi/abs/10.1080/00048670701266680)).
 This effort is also occuring internally within the academic literature on suicidology, although not as quickly as one might hope ([Nielsen, Padmanathan, & Knipe, 2017](https://wellcomeopenresearch.org/articles/1-21/v1)).

 The internet is now an important source of information regarding suicide (Biddle et al., 2008), but these guidelines have not yet seen widespread use online.
 This is due in part to the distributed and decentralised nature of online content creation.
 However, some large sites provide a useful target.
 In particular, Wikipedia combines three useful properties: 1) it is used to access information by millions of people every day, 2) it allows users to create and alter its content, and 3) this editing is frequently performed automatically by bots.

 This repository is an attempt to build a wikipedia bot to automatically monitor and correct unhelpful language around suicide on Wikipedia, in line with the International Network of Early Career Researchers in Suicide and Self-harm's (netECR) [Commit to Change](https://netecr.wordpress.com/2017/09/07/commit-to-change-wikipedia-edit-a-thon/) Wikipedia edit-a-thon.
+This effort has a dual purpose: it's proximal goal is activism (i.e., an attempt to destigmatise suicide), and the more distal goal of indirectly influencing suicidal behaviour.

+This repository is a working document for this work in progress.
 Ideally we would create a fully automated wiki bot that crawls and edits without needing supervision.
 In the first instance, I'll use Pywikibot (below) to scrape information from Wikipedia to potentially help organise manual editing activities.